by Collyn Rivers – Updated 2021

-Weight Distributing Hitch limits cornering issues
+Weight Distributing Hitch Limits Cornering Issues

 A weight distributing hitch limits cornering ability and safe towing speed.
 This article explains why a weight distributing hitch limits cornering.
 A weight distributing hitch is often referred to as a WDH.

 A Weight Distributing Hitch (WDH) assists to restore that otherwise ‘lost’ weight.
 In doing so, however, a WDH inherently reduces the rigs’ cornering ability.